Shrubs For Zone 7

 How to Effectively Landscape with Shrubs For Zone 7

 No landscape plan is complete without the addition of shrubs.
 With so many varieties available in the shrubbery family, it is easy to find the perfect plant for every landscape need.
-No matter the planting zone, soil type or water conditions, there is a plant for every condition.
+No matter the planting zone, soil type or water conditions, there is a plant for every situation.

 Perhaps the most popular in the shrub family, flowering varieties grace landscapes across the country.
-Not only do flowering plants provide beauty to a landscape, but they also attract birds, butterflies, and beneficial insects.
+Not only do flowering plants provide beauty to a view, but they also attract birds, butterflies, and beneficial insects.
 Some popular flowering choices are azalea, forsythia, and hydrangea.